 a) A new lounge experience with Polaris lounges to be rolled out across United Airlines’ network.

 The first Polaris lounge has opened this week in Chicago O’Hare airport.
-United has stated that further lounges will open in 2017 in Houston, Los Angeles, New York Newark, San Francisco, Washington Dulles, Hong Kong, London Heathrow and Tokyo Narita.
+United has stated that further lounges will open in Houston, Los Angeles, New York Newark, San Francisco, Washington Dulles, Hong Kong, London Heathrow and Tokyo Narita.

 As United has only very recently opened a new lounge in London Heathrow Terminal 2, we don’t expect any major changes to its lounge.